wusteven815/card-utils/README.md

 Initially, I had this in an GitHub organization where I save privated repositories.
 I'm bringing it here for a while as validation of its existence and what I claim about it.
 If you have any questions about the private version (with all the commit history), I would love to explain its history and functions.

-As such, there is significantly less documentation than I would've preferred
+As such, I can barely add documentation I would've in a normal public repository.